fisk/fisked/README.md

   - write command with :
   - navigate with hjkl vim-style
   - scroll with CTRL-E and CTRL-Y
-  - move to next word with w, the end of the word with e and previous word with b
+  - move to next word with w, the end of the word with e and previous word with b.
+These commands are motions
+  - Use d <motion> to delete something and c <motion> to delete something and then enter insert mode.
+These commands are operators
   - enter input mode at point + 1 with a
   - enter input mode at end of line with A
   - enter input mode on new line under current line with o